University of Saint Francis (Indiana)

-The University of Saint Francis (USF) is a private Catholic university in Fort Wayne, Indiana.
+The University of Saint Francis (USF) is a private Catholic university in Fort Wayne, Indiana, United States.
 The university promotes Catholic and Franciscan values.
-The school's 2017–18 enrollment was 2,364 undergraduate and graduate students, the majority of whom come from states in the Midwest, primarily Indiana, Michigan, Illinois, and Ohio.
+The school's 2022–23 enrollment was 1,903 undergraduate and graduate students, the majority of whom come from states in the Midwest, primarily Indiana, Michigan, Illinois, and Ohio.

 History

 The University of Saint Francis was founded in Lafayette, Indiana, in 1890, when the Sisters of St. Francis of Perpetual Adoration founded Saint Francis Normal School, a teacher training school, to provide better training for members of the congregation teaching in parochial schools.
 It operated as a junior college until 1937, when it became a four-year school.
 The school became Saint Francis College in 1940.

 The college moved to its current Fort Wayne location in 1944, to the estate of the former industrialist John H. Bass.
 Trinity Hall was completed in 1947.
 The school has remained in Fort Wayne and gradually expanded, adding a graduate school in 1960.
 Increased athletic programs for the Cougars, primarily football, as well as construction of athletic fields and residence halls and acquisition of the Lutheran College of Health Professions in the 1990s produced remarkable enrollment growth.
 It was renamed University of Saint Francis in 1998.